 M-1 Visa

 The M-1 visa is intended for students pursuing non academic or vocational studies in the US, such as cooking school, technical programs, medical coding, cosmetology, massage therapy, plumbing, or automotive repair.
 The institute must be SEVP-certified.
-Only 7% of SEVP-certified schools could enroll M-1 students for 2022.
+Only 7% of SEVP-certified schools could enroll M-1 students in 2023.

 Most Common Reasons for Student Visa Rejection